Edinburgh-Genome-Foundry/Sequeduct/README.md

 For simplicity, the names in the sample sheet are used for finding the reference Genbank files, therefore sample names must match filenames with a ".gb" extension.

+Enable the barcode trimming option during the sequencing run.
+This will ensure that full-length read size will match the plasmid size, and that there are no unaligned sections in the reads.

 If you have the FASTQ files in gzip compressed format (`.gz`), then you must uncompress them (e.g. run `gunzip --recursive *` in the FASTQ folder).

 Note that canu v2.2 requires minimum 100 reads, otherwise it returns an error.
 A [fix has been posted](https://github.com/marbl/canu/issues/2035), but it's not released yet.